JDeasley/Measuring_SWENG/README.md

 ## Setup

-(__Note:__ The setup instructions below can all be executed automatically by running the `run.sh` script.)
+(__Note:__ The setup instructions below can all be executed automatically by running the `run.sh` script, however there are only 3 steps, so I would recommend doing it manually to ensure no errors can come from running shell scripts, as I am not very well-versed in writing shell scripts.)

+Within the same directory as the 'docker-compose.yml' file:

-First you will need to create an empty `data` directory for the mongo database to work from, and also create a `.env` file containing a Github API key with the name `GITHUB_PAT`.
-Both of these should be created in the same directory as the docker-compose file.
+1. Create a `.env` file containing a Github API key with the name `GITHUB_PAT`.
+2. Create an empty `data` directory for the mongo database to work from.

-After this, the application and database are fully Dockerized, so all you'll need to do is `docker-compose up` from the directory containing the `docker-compose` file.
+After this, the application and database are fully Dockerized, so all you'll need to do is:

+3. Enter the command `docker-compose up` from the directory containing the `docker-compose` file.

 Wait a few seconds and the app will appear on `localhost:5000`.

 ## Images